 Usually, if an auto insurance provider accepts a teenager, the insurer will make a parent sign the policy if the child is younger than 18.
 In most states, a contract such as an insurance policy can be voided out by a minor, so adding a parent to the policy keeps it binding.

 Generally, it’s more expensive for a teen to have an individual policy than to be listed on a parent’s policy.
 If the car is placed in both a parent’s and a child’s names, the parent may be able to insure the teen and the teen’s car on the adult’s policy for a lower rate.

-If you want to insure the vehicle under your policy, be forthcoming with your insurer that the child is the primary driver of the car.
+If you want to insure the vehicle under your policy, be forthcoming with your insurer that the child is the car’s primary driver.
 Failing to inform an insurer of this could be construed as misrepresentation, a form of insurance fraud.

 Usually, parents can be held liable, but your state’s laws make the determination.

 In most states, when parents sign for a teenager to get his or her driver’s license, they must affirm that they are taking responsibility for any “negligence or willful misconduct” attributed to their child when the teen is behind the wheel.
 Parents are jointly liable for the child and assume financial responsibility for any damages or injuries their child may cause while driving.

-There are also vicarious liability laws that make the car’s owner liable for the actions of whoever is driving it.
-This is why both parents must be certain that their child is properly insured for whatever car the teen is driving so that liability claims can be placed through the car insurance policy (up to its limits).
+Vicarious liability laws also make the car’s owner liable for the actions of whoever is driving it.
+This is why both parents must be confident that their child is adequately insured for whatever car the teen is driving so that liability claims can be placed through the car insurance policy (up to its limits).